blackducksoftware/oh_delegator/Readme.md

 ## Extras

-The delegable object will be available inside the delegator.
+The delegatee object will be available inside the delegator.
+The name is inferred from the `parent` scope.

 ```ruby
 # app/delegators/account/profile_delegator.rb